-With the CMR study completed, CDFW and TNF staff surveyed the Mossy Pond study area in 2019 using traditional VES methods (Heyer et al. 1994).
-During the 2019 VES, staff used a dip nets or their hands to capture and scan all frogs large enough to have been marked with a passive integrated transponder (PIT) tag during the CMR study.
-If staff detected a tag, staff recorded the PIT tag number, sex, and coordinates for the point of capture of each frog.
+With the CMR study completed, CDFW and TNF staff surveyed the Mossy Pond study area in 2020 using traditional VES methods (Heyer et al. 1994).
+During the 2020 VES, staff used dip nets or their hands to capture and scan all frogs large enough to have been marked with a passive integrated transponder (PIT) tag during the CMR study.
+If staff detected a tag, they recorded the PIT tag number, sex, and coordinates for the point of capture of each frog.
 Although VES results from inside the study area after 2018 will not be incorporated into the full CMR population analyses, subsequent data obtained from SNYLF that CDFW marked during the study period will contribute to the understanding of population dynamics in the Mossy Pond area, including SNYLF movement patterns and longevity.

-When compared with the CMR study period, SNYLF detections in 2019 were slightly lower (Figure 3).
-However, these results do not provide evidence for a decline in the SNYLF population.
+When compared with the CMR study period, adult SNYLF detections in 2020 were slightly lower, while subadult SNYLF detections were above average (Figure 3).
+Fewer adult SNYLF detections do not provide evidence for a decline in the SNYLF population.
 The CMR study period provided several opportunities to detect SNYLF over the course of the whole summer.
 With at least nine surveys of the entire study area each year during the period 2014-2018, staff had a greater chance of any one survey corresponding with good survey conditions, more frogs available for detection, and/or the presence of recently metamorphosed subadults.
 Therefore, confounding factors that affect SNYLF detectability during VES, including weather conditions, time of year, habitat complexity, and observer bias were likely mitigated between 2014 and 2018 (Mazerolle et al. 2007).

 VES are a helpful measure for obtaining a general idea of SNYLF population status, but proper interpretation of the results requires consideration of the numerous assumptions inherent with VES (Heyer et al. 1994).
-CMR methods provide a more accurate method for estimating population parameters, such as abundance and survivorship, by incorporating detection probability (Williams et al. 2001).
+CMR methods provide a more accurate method for estimating population parameters, such as abundance and survivorship, by incorporating detection probability (Williams et al. 2001)

 Figure 2.
-Sierra Nevada Yellow-legged Frog (Rana sierrae; SNYLF) observations from visual encounter surveys (VES) in the Mossy Pond capture-mark-recapture (CMR) study area in summer 2019.
+Sierra Nevada Yellow-legged Frog (Rana sierrae; SNYLF) observations from visual encounter surveys (VES) in the Mossy Pond capture-mark-recapture (CMR) study area in summer 2020.
 SNYLF letter codes in the legend, which indicate the life stages observed during the most recent survey, are as follows: "A" = adults, "SA" = subadults, and "L" = larvae.
-During the CMR study, which occurred during summers 2014-2018, CDFW staff observed SNYLF at least once (and often repeatedly) in all 14 waterbodies included in the daily surveys (some of which are not labeled in this figure).
-The CMR study did not include Site ID 52777, which was added in 2019.
+During the CMR study, which occurred during summers 2014-2018, CDFW staff observed SNYLF at least once (and often repeatedly) in all 14 waterbodies included in the daily surveys.
+The CMR study did not include Site ID 52777, which was first added during VES in 2019.

 Figure 3.
-Counts of adult and subadult Sierra Nevada Yellow-legged Frogs (Rana sierrae; SNYLF) detected during surveys in the Mossy Pond study area, 2001-2019.
-In years when crews conducted more than one survey, results shown are from the one survey day with the largest number of SNYLF detections for the year.
-Surveys before 2013 only included a subset of waterbodies.
+Count of adult and subadult Sierra Nevada Yellow-legged Frogs (Rana sierrae; SNYLF) detected during surveys in the Mossy Pond study area, 2013-2020.
+California Department of Fish and Wildlife (CDFW) began surveying some locations in the Mossy Pond area in 2001.
+However, earlier surveys only included a small subset of waterbodies and, therefore, counts were very low (i.e., \leq 5 adults seen during any given survey).
+Therefore, the histogram only presents results beginning in 2013, which is the first year field staff surveyed the entire Mossy Pond study area.
+In years when staff conducted more than one survey, results shown are from the one survey day with the largest number of SNYLF detections for the year.